Summary The Speed and Strength

 Jacket Sizing and Sleeve and Waist Adjusters

-on the left side of the Atlantic is that the
+on the left side of the Atlantic is that the sizing is more,

-here,

 which should be correct for my normal size, is probably closer

 this generous sizing is also the case with the

-reviewed, and we'd suggest that the
+reviewed, and we'd suggest that the designers re-think their

-me and you can see that the jacket certainly isn't too snug on
+and you can see that the jacket certainly isn't too snug on

-him; in fact, the sizing is probably closer to accurate
+him; in fact, the sizing is probably closer to accurate around

-although the single snap sleeve adjuster
+be slightly loose, although the single snap sleeve adjuster

 is on its widest setting in the photos.
 Tightening up the adjuster

 to its one and only notch (on the mesh sleeve) brings the elbow

 adjustment, which is good.